 You can also see which sites you've saved passwords for (which will sync between all the PCs you use your Microsoft account with) and remove them if you don't want the password saved any more.

-You even get the "back stack" so you can browse back through the pages you were on before you clicked the link to load the most recent page in that tab.
-It's like time travel and remote access all at the same time.
+You even get the "back stack" so you can browse back through the pages you were on before you clicked the link to load the most recent page in that tap, even if that was on another computer, on the proviso that you were signed in.

 If you know you'll want to refer to a page later you can share it to the new Reading List but this requires less planning ahead.